Lorica segmentata: Usage

 It is unclear who used this armor.
 On monuments, Auxilia are generally shown wearing mail, not cuirasses, and carrying oval shields.
 Roman depictions of legionaries, such as those found on Trajan's column often depict them wearing the lorica segmentata.
 On this basis, it has been supposed that lorica segmentata was exclusively used by legionaries and praetorians.
 However, some historians consider Trajan's Column to be inaccurate as a historical source due to its inaccurate and stylized portrayal of Roman armor.
 These historians also say that "it is probably safest to interpret the Column reliefs as 'impressions', rather than accurate representations."

 The discovery of parts of the lorica segmentata at areas where auxiliary soldiers would have been stationed implies that auxiliary troops used the lorica segmentata.
 However, it is entirely possible that the reason behind the presence of the lorica segmentata in these areas could be that these areas had a small number of legionaries stationed there.
 On the Adamclisi Tropaeum, the lorica segmentata does not appear at all, and legionaries and auxilia alike are depicted wearing the lorica squamata.
 Some experts are of the opinion that the Adamclisi monument is a more accurate portrayal of the situation.

 It may have been used rarely, maybe only for set-piece battles and parades.
 This viewpoint considers the figures in Trajan's Column to be highly stereotyped, in order to distinguish clearly between different types of troops.
 It is also debated if the lorica segmentata was only used in the west.
 All archaeological finds of such armor has been made in 16 countries in the western part of the Roman Empire but never in the east.

 Cultural impact

-The tendency to portray Roman legionaries clad in this type of armour often extends to periods of time that are too early or too late in history.
+The tendency to portray Roman legionaries clad in this type of armor, including in popular culture, often extends to periods of time that are too early or too late to be consistent with what is known of the actual historical use of such armor.